Recombinant Proteins

 Serine Peptidase Inhibitor Kazal Type 7 Human Recombinant

-SPINK7 Human Recombinant produced in E.coli is a single, non-glycosylated polypeptide chain containing 89 amino acids (20-85) and having a molecular mass of 9.6 kDa.
+Recombinant human SPINK7, produced in E. coli, is a single, non-glycosylated polypeptide chain comprising 89 amino acids (20-85) with a molecular weight of 9.6 kDa.
+A 23 amino acid His-tag is fused to the N-terminus.
+Purification is achieved using proprietary chromatographic techniques.

 Shipped with Ice Packs